NSLS-II-BMM/BeamlineManual/_sources/xafs.rst.txt

    Each scan will take about 17.9 minutes
    The sequence of 6 scans will take about 1.8 hours

-.. todo:: Improve heuristic by doing statistics on scans
+.. todo:: Improve heuristic by doing statistics on scans.
+Wait patiently for Andrew Welter's scan telemetry package.

+.. _usbsafe:

 Safe filenames for USB sticks
 -----------------------------